unipsycho/Graph-Extensions-LabVIEW/README.md

 # Graph-Extensions-LabVIEW
 These add some nice mouse effects and highlighting options on XY graphs and Waveform graphs by extending the picture controls within graphs and some simple events.

+##Cursors
+-Shows cursors automatically at mouse for each plot.
+Various options to enable added lines, sizing, text formating, timestamp displays, etc.

+Shows real time cursors overlayed in a graph, using just one mouse move event case.
+The options for the cursors can be highly customized to set up a unique cursor style.

+Usage: Place this inside an event structure on any XY graph, in the "Mouse Move" event case.
+Set the options as an input cluster to override the defaults.
+The output picture control would typically be connected to the XY Graph's "PlotImages.Front" property item.

+Cursor Options
+<b>Horizontal Line?</b> - Draws a horizontal line to intersect each plot
+<b>Verticle Line?</b> - Draws a verticle line at the mouse location to highlight the cursor location (typically on the time scale)
+<b>Timestamp</b> - Sets where to display the timestamp (if you want it at the top or bottom)  Used best with the verticle line turned on.
+<b>Font</b> - Setup the font for displaying the cursor text
+<b>Alignment</b> - Sets the alignment options for the text relative to the cursor point
+<b>TextFormat</b> - Sets the text display format at the cursor points to show.
+Three input parameters are available for the text, which can be accessed using parameter numbers.
+inputs:
+1$ - Timestamp at cursor locations
+2$ - Value of the plot
+3$ - Name of the plot

+Examples: $2$.2f\n\n%1$s
+This shows the value of the plot with 2 decimal places.
+A blank line, then the name of the plot

+##Graph BGK Colors

+##Peaks and Valleys

+##Markers